Digital Interview

 Once all of this preparation is finished, it’s time to record the recruiter’s side of the interview.
 Ensure you have high-quality audio with minimum background noise and the questions are delivered in a balanced, professional manner.
 A high-quality interview recording alleviates candidate anxiety during the remote hiring process and improves your company’s reputation as an employer.

 As we discussed, one of the most important parts of the digital interview is to select the right questions for the interview.
 Digital interview questions need to build on the benefits of on-demand interviews — concise, flexible, and straightforward.
 So, focus on questions that can be easily answered without too much elaboration.
-No candidate will appreciate a meandering one-way conversation.
+No candidate will appreciate a meandering virtual conversation.

 Also, be careful to avoid some of the questions you would typically ask a candidate in a live interview such as “why did you leave your previous job?” as these questions will not apply to every candidate.